We are privately owned and not affiliated or endorsed by any government agency.

 Veterans with service-connected carpal tunnel syndrome have access to various treatment options through VA healthcare, including:

-- Carpal tunnel release surgery to relieve pressure on the median nerve
+2. Surgical Intervention, such as carpal tunnel release surgery to relieve pressure on the median nerve, or post-surgical rehabilitation

 Common Challenges and How to Overcome Them